code

 Mitigation

-To mitigate this vulnerability, configure all sensitive components in the application as exported=false or without any configuration when the application is updated and the default exported parameter value is false.
+To mitigate this vulnerability, sensitive components should be set to exported=false or left unconfigured when updates default the exported value to false.

 Intents